France's Le Maire 'goes German' with austerity budget

 Updated government projections expect the economy to grow by one percent this year instead of the earlier forecasted 1.4 percent.

-Although still "positive," said Le Maire, to honour commitments made to reduce deficits to 4.4 percent the French government has decided to cut spending rather than raise taxes.
+Although still "positive," said Le Maire, to honour commitments made to reduce deficits to 4.4 percent the French government has decided to cut spending.

 It is a major blow to French president Emmanuel Macron, who had set out to reduce deficits without austerity measures.